crimzoda/ballast/README.md

 # ballast
-A sleek library for retrieving data from online video game stores.
+A library for retrieving data from the Steam store.
 Made with C#, a dependency being HTMLAgilityPack.

-Currently only Steam is supported but there is work being done to implement itch.io.

 Library functionality:
   - Retrieve name